On the derived category of 1-motives: Outline

 It was conjectured by Voevodsky (\cite{V1}; this is also implicit in \cite[Preth.
 0.0.18]{V0}) that, rationally, $\Tot$ has a left adjoint.
 We prove this in Section \ref{qlalb}.

 It is shown in Remark \ref{noleft} that $\Tot$ does not have a left adjoint integrally.
 There is nevertheless an integral statement, which involves an interplay between the \'etale and the \emph{Nisnevich} topology.
-Let $\alpha^*:\DM_\gm^\eff(k)\to \DM_{\gm,\et}^\eff(k)$ be the change of topology functor.
-We find a functor
+Considering the functor $\alpha^s:\DM_\gm^\eff\to \DM_{\gm,\et}^\eff$ from Definition \ref{d2.1.1}, we find a functor